 Many credit unions limit their membership to certain areas or groups.
 For example, Leaders Credit Union got its start as the Jackson-Madison County Teachers Credit Union.
 Over the years, we have merged with other local credit unions whose members included hospital workers and journalists.

-Today, our membership is open to many residents of West Tennessee, including anybody living, working, worshiping, or attending school in Madison, Chester, Dyer, Haywood, Lake, Lauderdale, or McNairy Counties, as well as parts of other Tennessee counties.
+Today, our membership is open to many residents of the region through living, working, worshiping, or attending school in most counties in West Tennessee.

 What Are the Differences Between Credit Unions and Banks?